DNA could crack open Kirsty Bentley cold case 20 years after Ashburton schoolgirl's murder

 It was also the downfall of Jarrod Allan Mangels.
 After a drunken Nelson night out in 2003, Mangels was asked to give a blood sample.
 His DNA was later found to match the DNA found on nail clippings from Maureen McKinnel who was strangled at her Arrowtown home on Boxing Day 1987 and dumped naked over the Arrow River Bridge.

 Murton, who took charge of the unsolved crime file case in 2014, is hopeful for some test results by the end of the year.
-But he cautioned that final answers still may be some way off — if ever.
+But he cautioned that final answers still may be some way off — if they are ever found.

 "It's such a fine level of testing.
 [ESR] have to interpret those results and then look at where we go from there," he says.
 "More sensitive testing methods are great but at the end of the day we still need a suspect to test this against."